rithmschool/react_curriculum/Unit-02/01-react_router.md

 ### URL Parameters and Query String

-Just like we saw with server side programming, we can design routes with dynamic URL parameters and access them using the `match` object given to us by react router.
-We can also access values in the query string using the `location` object given to us by react router as well.
+Just like we saw with server side programming, we can design routes with dynamic URL parameters and access them using the `match` object given to us by React Router.
+We can also access values in the query string using the `location` object given to us by React Router as well.
 Let's see what that looks like.

 First, create a new file called `src/ParamsExample.js`.
-Inside of `src/App.js`, add a new link for our the new component we will build:
+Inside of `src/App.js`, add a new link for the new component we will build:

 ```js
 import React from 'react';